 - Consider making use of mental health resources

 International and APIDA Students

-With the rise of concerns about the COVID-19 virus, there has been an increase in incidents of xenophobia, microaggression and racism towards Chinese and individuals of Asian descent worldwide.
+As there continues to be concerns about the COVID-19 virus, incidents of xenophobia, microaggression and racism towards Chinese and individuals of Asian descent worldwide have not decreased.
 Such acts of harassment, exclusion and hate speech impair our ability to work together as a community and contribute to anxiety, hostility and stigmatization.